abhishtagatya/typeDef/README.md

 $ typedef --web filename.json
 ```

 This will redirect you to https://fileinfo.com for full information of the file type.
+(Work in Progress)

 **Want a reliable source?
 Links!**